benjbuch/octo_waffle/part_10-working_with_tables.md

 | <b>3</b> | 6.477 |  3.839  |  3.064  |  0.479  |  0.182  |
 | <b>4</b> | 5.755 |  3.728  |  2.153  | \-0.080 |  0.204  |

-Certainly, the sample assignments were documented (somewhere), so that we know *the actual data* should be annotated like this.
+Certainly, the sample assignment was documented (somewhere), so that we know *the actual data* should be annotated like this.

 |                     |                     | conc\_1 | conc\_2 | conc\_3 | conc\_4 | conc\_0 |
 | :-----------------: | :-----------------: | :-----: | :-----: | :-----: | :-----: | :-----: |